 So being a quick study, I packed up my sewing machine and my complimentary Janome size 11 blue-tipped sewing machine needle.
 And schlepped my heavy ar$e sewing machine back to my car.

 As I drove back the 26 miles, I pondered these three takeaways:

 - When you reach a certain age, you don’t waste your time explaining the obvious.
 The lady shop owner (probably in her 70’s) had no time for my nonsense.

 - And just like we like custom made dresses, some sewing machines will only behave consistently when you use sewing machine needles custom made for them.

-Pro tip: If you are in the market for a new sewing machine and you don’t want a diva, make sure you find out if the sewing machine you are considering will play nice with Schmetz needles.
+Sew easy tip: If you are in the market for a new sewing machine and you don’t want a diva, make sure you find out if the sewing machine you are considering will play nice with Schmetz needles.
 Because they are most readily available.

 Rule #4: If a needle is leaving visible holes in your fabric or skipping stitches, stop sewing!
 You should change your needle to the correct size and type for the fabric and thread you are sewing with.